 Alabama A&M University's Student Health Services (SHS), located in the little white building across from Morris Hall Dormitory, serves to protect and maintain the health of all currently enrolled students.
 The Student Health Services is an outpatient center and provides both clinical and educational services for all students.
 Should tests, x-rays, and other services beyond the scope of the Center be recommended, the Student Health staff will assist students with a referral and insurance billing.
 Any ongoing medical condition such as, but not limited to, diabetes, hypertension, epilepsy or migraine is the responsibility of the student's primary care physician (PCP).
 Student Health Services will monitor the student's health in collaboration with the PCP.
 Student Health Services is staffed by physicians, medical assistants, nurses and a nurse practitioner.
-The Center's hours of operation are 8:00 a.m. to 5:00 p.m., Monday - Friday; it is closed on weekends and holidays.
-Lunch hours are 2:00 p.m. to 3:00 p.m.
+The Center's hours of operation are 8:30 a.m. to 4:30 p.m., Monday - Friday; it is closed on weekends and holidays.
 Any student needing medical attention should report to SHS during its hours of operation.
 If a student has an acute illness after hours he or she should seek treatment at University Walk-In Family Care located at 501 Wynn Drive.
 The telephone number is (256) 890-8700.
 The office hours are Monday thru Friday, 8 a.m. - 7 p.m.
 Saturday, Sunday, and holidays, 9 a.m. - 5 p.m.
 In the event of an emergency, the student should seek treatment at the Huntsville Hospital Emergency Room located at 101 Sivley Road.
 The student should return to the Student Health Center the next business day for a referral.